BlackGlory/extension-binary-search/README.md

 [Chrome]: https://chrome.google.com/webstore/detail/pokongmehfnlmmkgppngbmagkpamckgi

 ## Usage
-This extension is used to assist in locating malicious or faulty extensions.
-After you start your search, the following steps are performed:
+This extension is used to assist in locating malicious or buggy extensions.
+After you click the Start button, the following steps will be performed.

 1. Disable half of enabled extensions.
-2. Ask if the extension you are looking for is still running and further narrow your search based on the results.
+2. It is up to you to manually test if the target extension is still running, and this extension will further narrow the search based on your feedback.
-3. Cycle steps 1 and 2 until there is only one extension.
+3. Cycle through steps 1 and 2 above until only one extension remains.